scottdware/panco/docs/docs.md

-  config      Configure a device using IronSkillet or a local or remote (HTTP) file; export a device configuration help        Help about any command objects     Commands to work with address, service, and tag objects policy      Commands to work with security, NAT and PBF policies userid      Commands to interact with User-ID functions version     Version information for panco
+  config      Configure a device using IronSkillet or a local or remote (HTTP) file; export a device configuration help        Help about any command objects     Commands to work with address, service, and tag objects policy      Commands to work with security, NAT and Policy-Based Forwarding policies userid      Commands to interact with User-ID functions version     Version information for panco